theobald-software/kb.theobald-software.github.io/content/_xtract-universal/delta-table-extraction.md

 ### Daily Data Extraction

 The depicted example extracts data that was created or changed the day before.
-This example uses script expressions to query the current date.
+The depicted example uses script expressions to query the current date.

 1. Create a new Table extraction.
 2. Look up a table you want to extract data from, e.g., VBAK. <br>